artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

 # Transition

-Changing authentication token can be tricky when we already have many clients using our old access token format.
+Changing authentication tokens can be tricky when we already have many clients using our old access token format.
 It turns out that since we aren't changing the authentication flow, it's easier than we might expect.
 We simply have to continue decoding the legacy token format until they've all expired or been replaced by JWTs.

 Basically once we go live with this change: